ajs1037/templatestore/README.md

+# Email me for entire project

-BUG: Details buttons do not jump to details page when clicked.
-User has to type http://localhost:8000/#!/templates/1 in search bar to get to detail pages
+Minor BUG: Details buttons do not jump to details page when clicked.
+User has to type http://localhost:8000/#!/templates/1 in search bar to get to detail pages.
+Feel free to fork and fix